 We constructed the 2000 Census sample on outcomes using just the data from California since this is where most Asian immigrants live.
 We restricted the data to just immigrants who identify themselves as Asians and then we separated from this group those immigrants who report Taiwan as their country of origin.
-This leaves us with about 868 Taiwanese in the treatment group and 9,106 non-Taiwanese Asians in the control group.
-About 318 of the Taiwanese are "treated" in the sense of having been born in a Dragon year.8 Since the average Dragon in the 2000 Census data would be only 22 or 23 when answering the census question about education, we restrict our attention to collegedegree attainment.
-By eliminating those with master's degrees and PhDs, we minimize potential bias that may arise from the fact that educational attainment increases with age.
-This could potentially lead to us to finding a positive Dragon effect where none exists.
+This leaves us with about 868 Taiwanese in the treatment group and 9106 non-Taiwanese Asians in the control group.
+About 318 of the Taiwanese are "treated" in the sense of having been born in a dragon year.10 Since the average dragon in the 2000 Census data would be only 22 or 23 when answering the census question about education, we restrict our attention to college degree attainment.
+We exclude those with greater educational attainment than a bachelors from the sample (i.e. those with Masters degrees and Ph.D.'s are excluded from the sample).
+We do this so as to minimize potential bias that may arise from the fact that educational attainment increases with age.
+This could potentially lead to us to finding a positive dragon effect where none exists.